hms-dbmi/gehlenborglab-website/_members/qianwen-wang.md

 name_degree: Qianwen Wang, PhD

 photo: qianwen-wang.jpg # this file is relative to `assets/img/members/`
+alt: Close up portrait photo of a young female who appears to be Asian with short dark hair, fully smiling.
+She appears to be holding an umbrella.

 job_title: Research Fellow in Biomedical Informatics
 role: alumni # or postdoc, administration, staff, alumni, etc.